brunoclpinto/BUFY/docs/wizard_framework.md

   String>>)`, allowing complex domain validation while still integrating with the shared error messaging.
-- Defaults are supplied through `FormFlow::defaults()`, typically by looking up values in `CliState` or other domain structures.
+- Defaults are supplied through `FormFlow::defaults()`, typically by looking up values in `ShellContext` or other domain structures.
 Defaults appear in prompts and are applied when the user presses Enter without typing a value.

 ## Control Commands